SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 I prefer to have the freedom to write about whatever comes into my head instead of precluding myself from exploring and talking about all the topics outside of the main one. <br>
 I don't know yet if it's the best approach, but I'll start in this way for now.
 Is still too early to talk about these things, so let's go ahead without worrying too much…

 #### Why (and why should it be read)?

 There is more than a why, especially *when* posts will be themed "life". <br>
 In those cases, I want to write down for myself (like in a diary) but also share with you my thoughts, my hobbies, my passions and, in general, my approach with life, my way of thinking and living in the world (respecting the  principles of everyone else, I underline it). <br>
 In other words, I want to mark down and highlight the important things of life. <br>
 Forcing myself to expose my *mental things* out loud ensure the clarity, the honesty and the transparency of my thoughts and strengthens them. <br>
 This however must not damage the habit of having an open mentality and being able to listen to everyone's opinions: and I am aware of it as well as I am open for any discussion and debate.
-You can get in touch with me via my Twitter account [@MedianiSamuel](https://twitter.com/MedianiSamuel).
+You can get in touch with me via my Twitter account [@MedianiSamuel](https://twitter.com/MedianiSamuel). <br>
 I think that having common topics to share and discuss is important for a healthy evolution of society, and it helps us to know ourselves more deeply. <br>
 And if sometimes it feels like I'm talking about weird things that don't concern anyone and anything, actually they have to do with our everyday actions: making a choice, planning the future, determining when something is fair or not… <br>
 I also find it useful to have a blog because here I can put things that I couldn't put in other places (or that I don't know better places where to share them), because it would feel strange and out of context, or simply uncomfortable and limiting, like writing everything on a Twitter thread 😨.